stella-cv/stella_vslam/docs/docker.rst

 .. code-block:: bash

-    # launch a container of openvslam-desktop with --volume option
+    # launch a container of stella_vslam-desktop with --volume option
     $ docker run -it --rm --runtime=nvidia -e DISPLAY=$DISPLAY -v /tmp/.X11-unix/:/tmp/.X11-unix:ro \
         --volume /path/to/dataset/dir/:/dataset:ro \
         --volume /path/to/vocab/dir:/vocab:ro \
-        openvslam-desktop
+        stella_vslam-desktop
     # dataset/ and vocab/ are found at the root directory in the container
     root@0c0c9f115d74:/# ls /
     ...   dataset/   vocab/   ...

 .. code-block:: bash

-    # launch a container of openvslam-socket with --volume option
+    # launch a container of stella_vslam-socket with --volume option
-    $ docker run --rm -it --name openvslam-socket --net=host \
+    $ docker run --rm -it --name stella_vslam-socket --net=host \
         --volume /path/to/dataset/dir/:/dataset:ro \
         --volume /path/to/vocab/dir:/vocab:ro \
-        openvslam-socket
+        stella_vslam-socket
     # dataset/ and vocab/ are found at the root directory in the container
     root@0c0c9f115d74:/# ls /
     ...   dataset/   vocab/   ...